ryouchinsa/ryouchinsa.github.io/export/README.md

 - The COCO JSON file is imported to annotation files in the current folder.
 - Before importing, be sure that you opened images folder and annotations folder.

-# Import COCO JSON per image files
+# Import COCO RLE JSON files
 You can import the COCO RLE JSON files of the [SA-1B dataset](https://github.com/facebookresearch/segment-anything).
 - This COCO format does not include the "category_id" so that each label name is set to the recently used label name.
 - Before importing, be sure that you opened images folder and annotations folder.